-It goes without saying, the last several months have been a tough.
+It goes without saying, the last several months have been tough.

-With some heavy news cycles and uncertain times all around, you are probably feeling a little lost wondering how to manage your employer brand during this challenging time.
-A lot of things are changing, there are notable shifts in candidate behaviour, media consumption and the use of social platforms that require brands to reconsider how they relate to their users.
+With some heavy news cycles and uncertain times all around, you are probably feeling a little lost, wondering how to manage your employer brand during this challenging time.
+A lot of things are changing, there are notable shifts in candidate behavior, media consumption and the use of social platforms that require brands to reconsider how they relate to their users.

 If the global COVID-19 crisis has taught us anything, it’s how many options we have for remaining connected with the people (and brands) in our lives.
 Social media, digital content, emails, text messages, and even video conferencing are not only important methods of communication and sharing information, they’re also vital tools for helping you manage your employer brand footprint in this time of social distancing.

 The numbers don’t lie—people are relying more on their smartphones, tablets, and mobile devices than before the COVID-19 outbreak.

 Our team has spent time crafting some ideas in order to help you and your company through this unprecedented time.
 We don’t pretend to have all the answers, but we’re here to support you in any way we can!

 As we said above, things are changing in so many directions, and during this time, recruiters must consider a new approach to market employer branding.

 While you may not feel that you have the experience to deal with the crisis at hand, the worst thing to do is to interrupt everything that you’re doing and cut suddenly all your advertising or recruitment budgets.

 Alternatively, you could lead all that effort in other directions: support the best interests of your community and your current, and future employees by providing them with the resources and tools to help them move forward as well.